mawadhi/BIMRAI/README.md

 ## PyTorch

+This ANN model is a PyTorch implementation of Pix2pix (Isola et al. 2016) by [junyanz](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ### Image-to-Image Translation Train/Test

 - Navigate to the PyTorch environment in the Anaconda prompt, then to train the model: